arussell/entropyservice/README.md

 Allow low entropy machines (eg Virtual Machines) to collect data from another host with high entropy (eg a real computer) via SSH, then stir it in to the kernel's random pool using rngd.

-Uses a FIFO on the client to prevent draining the host's entropy more than necessary.

-Inspired by the technique used by "starlight" on LWN: https://lwn.net/Articles/567731/
+Originally inspired by the technique used by "starlight" on LWN: https://lwn.net/Articles/567731/

-This solution isn't perfect.
-Pull requests, issues etc are welcomed.

 ## Configuration documentation